Republic of Paraguay

 For many visitors the desolate Chaco is the big draw, a thorny, dusty region that remains the best place to see large mammals on the continent – everything from Jaguar and Tapir to the ‘living fossil’ Chaco Peccary, a creature known only from fossil remains until its remarkable discovery in the Paraguayan Chaco in 1976!
 The eastern part of the Chaco is a humid region that actually forms part of the Pantanal, difficult to get to but unlike the Brazilian Pantanal unspoilt by the excesses of tourism.
 Famed for vast flocks of water-birds that gather in the flooded palm savannas here, it is also one of the world’s most reliable sites for the elusive Giant Otter.

-Most of the human population lives in eastern Paraguay – the Orient – where infrastructure is rather better.
-However more people means more pressure on natural habitats and Paraguay is no different from anywhere else in South America when it comes to loss of habitat.
+Most of the human population lives in eastern Paraguay where infrastructure is rather better.
+However, more people means more pressure on natural habitats and Paraguay is no different from anywhere else in South America when it comes to loss of habitat.
 That said eastern Paraguay still harbours large blocks of largely unexplored Atlantic Forest, amongst the most endangered habitats on earth and with extraordinarily high levels of regional endemism.
 The Bare-necked Bellbird, Paraguay’s national bird remains numerous here, and other spectacular and rare Atlantic Forest endemics that can be surprisingly easy to find include Saffron and Spot-billed Toucanets and Helmeted Woodpecker – a bird so little known that it was until recently considered South America’s equivalent of the legendary Ivory-billed Woodpecker!

 The northern Orient constitutes the southern extension of the vast Cerrado region, the great South American savannas.
 This is a great place to seek out mysterious local specialities such as Cock-tailed Tyrant (still common in many areas), Reiser’s Tyrannulet, Planalto Foliage-Gleaner and Paraguay’s biggest draw the endangered White-winged Nightjar.
-Of the three known localities for this species on earth, two are found within the country’s boundaries making it the best and easiest place to see this sought after species.
+Of the three known localities for this species on earth, two are found within the country’s boundaries making it the best and easiest place to see this sought-after species.

 Contributors